xtompie/dx/content/introduction.md

 ## The idea behind it

 Its rules don't create the problems that later need frameworks, build systems, and always-changing mechanisms.
 The idea is that today's frontends are over-engineered, and that over-engineering isn't here.
 The extra complexity is gone, and what's left is what the interface actually does.
-Even so, what you build with it stays large, modular, and scalable.
+Even so, what you build with it can still be large, modular, and scalable.

 ## What the docs cover